EnFlexIT/JADE-AddOns/ascml/README.txt

 2 Compiling the ASCML
 =====================
-Get the ASCML sources as mentioned above.
+1. Get the ASCML sources as mentioned above.

+2. Download JADE and JiBX

+3. Extract JiBX-<version>.zip in the lib subdirectory so that you will get e.g.:
+   ./lib/jibx/lib/jbcel.jar
+   ./lib/jibx/lib/jibx-bind.jar
+   ./lib/jibx/lib/jibx-extras.jar
+   ./lib/jibx/lib/jibx-run.jar
+   ./lib/jibx/lib/xpp3.jar

+4. Extract JADE into to lib subdirectory.
+You will get e.g.:
+   ./lib/jade/Base64.jar
+   ./lib/jade/examples.jar
+   ./lib/jade/http.jar
+   ./lib/jade/iiop.jar
+   ./lib/jade/jade.jar
+   ./lib/jade/jadeTools.jar

-Use 'ant lib' to generate the ASCML jar.
+5. Use 'ant lib' to generate the ASCML jar.
-It will be called ASCML-bin-<version>.jar in the lib subdirectory
+   It will be called ASCML-bin-<version>.jar in the lib subdirectory e.g. ASCML-bin-0.9.jar.

-e.g. ASCML-bin-0.1.jar.

 other build targets are